suga0828/algorithm-golang/README.md

-## Golang algorithm
+## Golang packages

-Repository to experiment with algorithms and implement it with Golang
+Repository with programs/app created with Golang